500 Glasgow Airport Express

 Route 500, or Glasgow Airport Express is a bus route in Glasgow that operates between the city centre and Glasgow Airport.

 History

+The Service has been operated by several bus operators through the years but as of 2025 the service is operated by First Glasgow.

+Pre-First bus

+Information regarding the airport bus link prior to operation by First Glasgow can be found here in the Glasgow Flyer article.

+Glasgow Airport Express - First

-The service was originally known as Glasgow Shuttle and was introduced January 2011.
-A new fleet of ten Alexander Dennis Enviro200 MMC single-decker buses entered service on the route on 21 July 2016.
+The service under First was originally known as Glasgow Shuttle and later as Glasgow Airport Express.
+The service was introduced January 2011 and operated by a new fleet of ten Alexander Dennis Enviro200 MMC single-decker buses entering service on the route on 21 July 2016.

 On 14 April 2019, ten new Alexander Dennis Enviro400 City double-decker buses entered service on the route.

-Services

-The services starts at Buchanan bus station and runs via the M8 motorway.
-It was originally run 24 hours per day but operating hours were cut back during the COVID-19 pandemic.
-Services were restored in mid 2022.
+From March 2025, a fleet of eleven Wright StreetDeck Electroliner battery electric buses began operating on the service, replacing the diesel Enviro400 Citys and featuring a revised blue livery.
+The delivery coincided with a five-year extension of First Glasgow's contract to operate the service.

+Proposed route extension

+On the 31 December 2024, a petition to extend the bus route to connect Giffnock to the airport was launched.